Why Study Physics at Fisher?

 Physical Science Category Specialist, VWR International

-Samantha Bonelli, a Utica native and graduate of the Physics Program in the School of Arts and Sciences, has found herself working for VWR International, $4.1 billion company that supplies science education equipment to schools all around the world.
-She started at the company about a month after receiving her B.S. in Physics from Fisher, and works out of their Rochester office.
+Samantha Bonelli, a Utica native and graduate of the physics program in the School of Arts and Sciences, has found herself working for VWR International, $4.1 billion company that supplies science education equipment to schools all around the world.
+She started at the company about a month after receiving her bachelor's in physics from Fisher, and works out of their Rochester office.

 At VWR, she is a member of the category management team as a physical science category specialist.
 On a day-to-day basis, she assists with product development and technical support.
 She said the close relationships with her professors meant the world to her as they truly cared about helping her find success.